Token Swapping on Trees: Background

-Independently of the work by Akers and Krishnamuthy, Vaughan~\cite{vaughan1995algorithm} in 1995 gave an algorithm for token swapping on a tree that uses a number of swaps between $D/2$ and $D$ (in her notation $D$ is called ``PL'').
-Her algorithm involves three operations: {\bf A}, a happy swap; {\bf B}, a version of a happy swap that alters the final token assignment; and {\bf C}, a variant of a shove.
-Her operations construct the swap sequence by adding swaps at the beginning and the end of the sequence, whereas the other algorithms construct the sequence from the start only.
+\paragraph*{The Vaughan-Portier algorithm.} Independently of the work by Akers and Krishnamurthy, Vaughan and Portier~\cite{vaughan1995algorithm} in 1995 gave an algorithm for token swapping on a tree that uses a number of swaps between $D/2$ and $D$ (in their notation $D$ is called ``PL'').
+The algorithm involves three operations: {\bf A}, a happy swap; {\bf B}, a version of a happy swap that alters the final token assignment; and {\bf C}, a variant of a shove.
+The operations construct the swap sequence by adding swaps at the beginning and the end of the sequence, whereas the other algorithms construct the sequence from the start only.

 Operation {\bf B} applies when there is an edge $(u,v)$ and tokens $i$ and $j$ such that the destination of $i$ is $u$ and the destination of $j$ is $v$ and $p(i)$ includes $v$ and $p(j)$ includes $u$, i.e., the two tokens want to travel in opposite directions across the edge $e$ as the last steps in their paths.
-The operation exchanges the final destinations of $i$ and $j$, computes a swap sequence for this subproblem, and then the adds the swap of $i$ and $j$ at the end of the sequence.
+The operation exchanges the final destinations of $i$ and $j$, computes a swap sequence for this subproblem, and then adds the swap of $i$ and $j$ at the end of the sequence.

 Operation {\bf C} applies in the following situation.
 Suppose there is an edge $(u,v)$ with token $i$ on $u$ and token $j$ on $v$, where $p(i)$ includes $v$ and token $j$ is home.
 Suppose furthermore that there is a token $k$ whose destination is $u$ and whose path $p(k)$ includes $v$.
 (Note that this is a more restrictive condition than for a shove.)
 The operation exchanges tokens $i$ and $j$ and exchanges the final destinations of $j$ and $k$.
 Recursively solve this subproblem.
 The swap sequence consists of the swap of $i$ and $j$, followed by the sequence computed for the subproblem, followed by the swap of $j$ and $k$.